What is Java Spring Boot?

 2. An opinionated approach to configuration

-These features work together to provide you with a tool that allows you to set up a Spring-based application with minimal configuration and setup.
+These features work together to provide you with a tool for setting up a Spring-based application with minimal configuration and setup.
+Spring Boot applications can also be optimized and run with the Open Liberty runtime.

 Why is Spring Framework so popular?

-Spring Framework offers a dependency injection feature that lets objects define their own dependencies that the Spring container later injects into them.
-This enables developers to create modular applications consisting of loosely coupled components that are ideal for microservices and distributed network applications.
+Spring Framework offers a dependency injection feature that allows objects to define their own dependencies that the Spring container later injects into them.
+This feature enables developers to create modular applications consisting of loosely coupled components that are ideal for microservices and distributed network applications.

 What Spring Boot adds to Spring Framework